To create a new story in the Current, Backlog, or Icebox panel, click the + icon at the top of the panel.

 Filling in the details

 Story title is the only required field, but you can and should add details in the Description.
+You can use a default or custom template for your story description.
 You can also add tasks in the story, such as a “to do “ list, testing notes, or to call out other activities such as design work.
 Add attachments such as UI mock-ups, design assets, or error output in comments in the Activity section.
 Markdown is supported in the story titles, description, comments, and tasks so that you can clarify information with elements such as bold/italic text, numbered/bulleted lists, code blocks, and images.

 New stories are typically left unestimated until the delivery team meets to discuss them.
 Type in the Labels field to create a new label or choose an existing one, or click on the down arrow in the field to see and select from existing labels.